 They answer pretty quick, and there are several ways for us to communicate.
-For instance, we can reach them by phone, mail or live chat.
+For instance, we can reach them by phone, email or live chat.

 8. Comparison Chart: Roomba 650 vs ILIFE A4

-The last thing we should do before concluding our article is directly comparing these two smart floor cleaners.
-Since this is a comparison article, we can’t finish the article by saying that it’s a tie.
-We need to choose a winner so that the reader can know which of these two smart floor cleaners is superior.
+The last thing we should do before concluding our article is compare these two smart floor cleaners directly.
+Since this is a comparison article, we need to choose a winner so that the reader can know which of these two smart floor cleaners is superior.

 Roomba 650 is a superior robotic vacuum that has better features, capabilities, overall quality and features.
 It has more satisfied customers on Amazon, and it’s a best-selling product too.

 If I had to choose between these two robotic vacuums (and I have owned both), I’d go for the Roomba 650.